shekodn/bastion-poc/README.md

 ```
 ./deploy.sh
 ```
 After a couple of minutes you should see 2 IPs.
-If so, we are golden ;)
+When this happens we are golden ;)

 #### Output
 ```